thinkswan/facebook-comments-for-wordpress/readme.txt

 == Upgrade Notice ==

+= 3.0.0 =
+This update adds a few bug fixes and enhancements, as well as the option to use facebook's new comment system, which enables threading and many other features.
+Also included in this update are recent comment widgets and the ability to moderate comments on the Dashboard.
+Note, facebook's new v2 comments are somewhat buggy, see: http://we8u.com/fbc3

 = 2.1.2 =
 This update adds an option to uncheck the Post comment to my Facebook profile box by default, as well as changing the pre-activation checks to notices to fix the activation issues some people were having.
 (If you receive a Parse error when activating, please ensure you're running PHP v5.0.0 or higher on your server.)